 If this demand seems radical, then one must admit that the demands on the part of Palestinian refugees are equally radical.
 The constant talk about Palestinian refugees is nothing but pure one-sidedness, which unfortunately has become mainstream.

 The eternal Arab Palestinian refugee situation is particularly useful for the enemies of Israel.
-Ralph Galloway, a former UNRWA chairman, said in August 1958: „The Arab states do not want to solve the refugee problem.
+Sir Alexander Galloway, a former UNRWA chairman, said in August 1958: „The Arab states do not want to solve the refugee problem.
 They want to keep it as an open sore, as an affront to the United Nations and as a weapon against Israel.
 Arab leaders don’t give a damn whether the refugees live or die.“

 The well-being of the Palestinians does not matter to the Arab leaders and not a few Middle East experts either.
 But not for Israel!
 What Israel has offered the Palestinians has yet to be matched by any Arab nation.
 Most of the citizens of Israel know from their own experiences how dangerous it is when the environment stamps one as an eternal refugee.

 Dear Pastor Raheb,

 What do you think of the following rants coming from Bethlehem and other places under Palestinian autonomy?: